How it Works

 Sleep8 Is Not An Ozone CPAP Cleaner

 You should be very wary of any product that claims to be one.
-According to the FDA, to “clean” something, means to physically remove dirt, oil, bacteria, etc. This is usually done by scrubbing with soap and water or with another cleaning like our Mask M8tes mentioned above.
+The FDA defines "cleaning" as physically removing dirt, oil, bacteria, etc. This is usually done by scrubbing with soap and water or with another cleaning like our Mask M8tes mentioned above.
+Sleep8 supplements your CPAP accessory manufacturer’s cleaning instructions.

 Sleep8 uses ozone to help maintain your CPAP accessories without any scrubbing necessary.
 The big advantage ozone has over other products is that it can completely permeate equipment — getting into the nooks of tubing where others cannot.
-Sleep8 focuses on maintaining CPAP accessories, not interacting with the CPAP machine itself.
+Sleep8 is intended to maintain CPAP accessories, not interact with the CPAP machine itself.